Class of 2018 Joins National Aviation Hall of Fame

 With such an unerring core and such a vast wealth of experience behind him, it’s no wonder Ron is among the four new inductees this year.

 These four join a long and illustrious list of individuals – known as enshrines – to have been inducted into the National Aviation Hall of Fame.
-If the centre is to achieve its aim, let’s hope that the stories of these brave men can go on to inspire the next generation of budding aviation fans.
+If the center is to achieve its aim, let’s hope that the stories of these brave men can go on to inspire the next generation of budding aviation fans.